eotter-beep/grape/README.md

 The result is an audio output that *feels analog*, even though it’s completely digital.

+### Do this before running ⚠️⚠️

+To not get package errors before running, run `python3 venv.py`

 You may run it with `python driver.py`